theotchlx/A-SABR/README.md

 - CgrHopFirstDepletedContactGraph

+And a list of already composed volume management techniques :

+- EVLmanager (Effective Volume Limit)

+- ETOmanager (Earliest Transmission Opportunity, for first hop contacts only)

+- QDManager (Queue Delay, an ETO variant for the next hops)

+- SegmentationManager (contact segmentation)

 ## Not only SABR

 The types that represent progression of pathfinding algorithms as well as the final routes are templated with the ```Distance``` trait.
 Concrete implementations of the Distance trait act as proxies for distance comparison between the routes, called ```RouteStage```.
 For compatibility with all pathfinding techniques, the contacts are consequently templated the ```Distance``` trait, by carrying a ```RouteStage``` for contact graph (or contact parenting) pathfinding.
 A ```RouteStage``` is conceptually equivalent to contact work areas of ION.